crustio/crust-wiki/docs/ownerNode.md

 ## 2. Ready to Deploy

+> Note: The account of Crust mainnet starting with the letter 'c'.

 ### 2.1 Create your Accounts

 The Owner node participates in the block generation competition.
 It needs to create accounts and be bonded to the Controller&Stash account group.
 For details, please refer to [this page](new-bond.md).